soto-project/soto-core/SotoCore.docc/SotoCore/Articles/ServiceObjects.md

 If you want to communicate with non-AWS servers you can provide an endpoint which replaces the `amazonaws.com` web address.
 You may want to do this if you are using an AWS mocking service for debugging purposes for example, or you are communicating with a non-AWS service that replicates AWS functionality.

+Endpoints are selected in this order:

+1. The `endpoint` passed to the service initializer.
+2. The service-specific `AWS_ENDPOINT_URL_<SERVICE>` environment variable.
+3. The global `AWS_ENDPOINT_URL` environment variable.
+4. The default AWS endpoint for the service, region, and options.

+The service-specific variable uses the AWS SDK ID, uppercased with spaces replaced by underscores.
+For example, API Gateway uses `AWS_ENDPOINT_URL_API_GATEWAY`.

+Environment overrides are read when the service is initialized and again when creating a copy using `with(region: ...)` or `with(options: ...)`.
+Changing the environment alone does not change an existing service's endpoint.

 #### Time out

 Time out defines how long the HTTP client will wait until it cancels a request.
 This value defaults to 20 seconds.
 If you are planning on downloading/uploading large objects you should probably increase this value. `AsyncHTTPClient` allows you to set an additional connection timeout value.
 If you are extending your general timeout, use an `HTTPClient` configured with a shorter connection timeout to avoid waiting for long periods when a connection fails.